slacgismo/TESS/simulation/README.md

 ## Physical representation: field data/other source of operations data

 The market can be started by executing main_TESS_HCE.py .
 The market code only interacts with the database TESS (**gridlabd_simulation = False**).
 Physical state information is read out and used to build appliance-based bids.
-The market clears and writes the result back to the DB. **Successful deployment** of the code prints out the resulting market allocation (price and quantity) at each market interval and subsequently fills in the DB (in particular the table "market_intervals").
+The market clears and writes the result back to the DB. **Successful deployment** of the code prints out the resulting market allocation (price and quantity) at each market interval on the terminal and subsequently fills in the DB (in particular the table "market_intervals").

 ## Physical representation: GridLAB-D

 First, main_TESS.py needs to be run to update the load files to the current time.
 After the file terminates, the GridLAB-D model should be started off by "gridlabd model_RT.glm".
 The market code consists of three parts: first, the code reads out the physical state from the GridLAB-D model and populates the DB.
 Then, the market is run (just as in the previous section/like in field deployment).
-Third, dispatch decisions determined by the market are implemented in the GridLAB-D model. **Successful deployment** of the code prints out the resulting market allocation (price and quantity) at each market interval and subsequently fills in the DB (in particular the table "market_intervals").
+Third, dispatch decisions determined by the market are implemented in the GridLAB-D model. **Successful deployment** of the code prints out the resulting market allocation (price and quantity) at each market interval on the terminal and subsequently fills in the DB (in particular the table "market_intervals").